2-REC/hugo-myblog-theme/README.md

 * All themes but "light" & "dark"
 * Search feature
+    * Removed as wasn't fully fonctional
-  * ~Replaced by filters search
+    * ~Replaced by feature to filter on taxonomy terms
 * Swipe
-  - Removed swipe shortcodes "swiper" and "swiperItem"
+    * Removed swipe shortcodes "swiper" and "swiperItem"
-  - Removed swipe from header (using slider from "jQuery.cycle" library)
+    * Removed swipe from header (using "slider" from "jQuery.cycle" library)
 * Busuanzi site counter
 * Baidu Analytics
 * Gravatar (in bio)